-6.6 Our young people are staffed according to their care plans and risk assessments and in line with the ethos of the home.
+6.6 Our young people are staffed according to their personal plan and risk assessments and in line with the ethos of the home.
 Should a young person require additional care/support, this will be discussed and agreed at the placement meeting and measures implemented accordingly.

-6.7 Education is delivered on site in a separate school unit by a staff team consisting of both full and part time teachers and learning support assistants.
+6.7 Education is delivered in Wrexham at our off site school by a staff team consisting of both full and part time teachers and learning support assistants.
 Where there is a need for additional learning / tuition, provision is identified and coordinated by the education team.